Skip to content

 Secure Airport Transfer — JKIA to Westlands, Gigiri, or Karen

 Principal touches down at Jomo Kenyatta International.
 Our operative is inside the terminal ahead of arrival, vehicle positioned in the secure collection area — not the public taxi rank.
-Primary route via the Nairobi Expressway or Mombasa Road, in line with the FCDO's recommended JKIA corridor.
+Primary route via the Nairobi Expressway or Mombasa Road, in line with the recommended JKIA corridor.
 If demonstrations or closures affect the main arteries, we reroute via the Southern Bypass or the Thika Superhighway.
 The principal reaches their hotel or residence having made zero routing decisions.

 Corporate Movement — Westlands, Upper Hill, Gigiri